micaelaneus/strength-as-ccoty/README.md

 8. Now What?
 Keep working!
 9. Resources & References

+## About Touchwood Tarot
+We practice a mythopoetic style of working with tarot and astrology that seeks to balance light with shadow in all matters.
+Our approach focuses on promoting growth, communal well-being, and shadow work.
+This guide stays mostly agnostic so that our otherworldly beliefs or practices never get in the way of your practice.
+Use tarot and astrology as tools to enrich your experience of life, and don’t worry too much about outside opinions.
+(For many reasons, we do not do divination.)
+Tarot practices presented here exist to help you clarify your unique embodied intuition.
+We hope you find your powers and wield them for the collective good.
+Merry met, witches!

 ## How to Use This Guide
 ### Gather your supplies
 #### GET A JOURNAL